Katiamsa11/katia-santos-chefy-api/README.md

 1. Clone or download this repository.

-2.Create a database using MYSQL and call it the following:
+2. Create a database using MYSQL and call it the following:

 ```
 chefyData